5AI-2015-TPI-pollini/progetto-java-xml-GabZan97/README.md

-# progetto-java-xml-GabZan97
-progetto-java-xml-GabZan97 created by Classroom for GitHub
+WeatherFinder is a project created by Gabriele Zanelli 5^AI IIS Benedetto Castelli, born as a classwork.